jeff-adkisson/swe-3643-spring-2024/project/README.md

 You will note:

--  The Calculator Engine performs the actual logic and returns floating point values.
+-  The Calculator Engine performs the calculation logic and returns floating point values.
 -  The Calculator Web Server App references the Calculator Engine.
 The Web Server App generates the user interface, calls the Calculator Engine, and returns results to the user's browser.
 -  The Calculator Engine Unit Tests reference the Calculator Engine and do not test the Web Server App.
 -  The Calculator End-to-End Tests connect to your Web Server App and test the user interface end-to-end (which includes calling the Calculator Engine).